mapbox/natural-earth-tm2/README.md

 Natural Earth for TM2
 =====================

-This project provides a usable [TM2][] vector tiles source using data from [Natural Earth][], and also serves as an example/template for creating your own complex vector tiles source.
+This project serves as an example for creating a relatively complex vector tile source in [TM2][] along with a visual style for that source.
+All data is from [Natural Earth][].

 [TM2]: http://github.com/mapbox/tm2
 [Natural Earth]: http://naturalearthdata.com